pylhc/tfs/doc/tfsformat.rst

     @ NAME                   %le             0.269975

+Additionally, any headers line starting with the `#` character is considered a comment and is ignored by the parser.
 There is no limit on the number of header lines in a TFS file, and there can be no header lines at all.

 Table